WUKS: History

 At 10:00 am on September 8, 2010, an announcement was made (from afternoon announcer Calvin P) in a variation of this: "As always we thank you, our loyal listeners, for listening to WUKS-FM, St. Pauls, Fayetteville over the years.
 But as you know, things must change.
 Now, we must kiss and say goodbye."
 The final song on 107.7 Kiss FM was The Manhattans' "Kiss and Say Goodbye".
 Following this track, another announcement was made stating the switch from Kiss FM to 107.7 Jackson FM.
 The station began playing music from the Jackson family, with the first song being "Thriller" by Michael Jackson.

 The Jackson format was a stunt.
 On Friday, September 10, WUKS resumed under what reports called an "urban variety" format, using the name "107.7 Jamz...
 Everything that jamz."
 Beasley said the new sound "targets men and women, ages 25 to 54, with a blend of rhythm-and-blues, funk and early hip-hop from the 1970s to today's hits."
 Beasley market manager Mac Edwards said listeners indicated they wanted more energy and more of the songs they danced to when younger.

 Kenny J was the Program Director and midday drive personality.
 The Big Teddy Bear has a live and local afternoon drive show.
 Kent Dunn is the current market manager.

 On April 1, 2021, WUKS shifted their format to current-based urban adult contemporary, branded as "107.7 Jamz" with "Smooth R&B and Old School".
 Big Teddy Bear moved to nights and Kenny J took the afternoon shift.
 The "Deja Vu" show from ABC Audio airs middays, and Russ Parr in the morning.

+On March 20, 2023 at Midnight, after playing "Boom Boom Pow" by The Black Eyed Peas, the station shifted to classic hip hop as "107.7 The Bounce", utilizing a branding made famous by cross-country sister station WMGC-FM in Detroit.
+The first song on The Bounce was "I Need Love" by LL Cool J. The previous format ranked fifth in the Fayetteville market with a 5.0 share in the Fall 2022 Nielsen Audio ratings, but trailing co-owned WZFX with its 13.7 share and Cumulus Media’s competing WMGU’s second ranked 10.3 share.